cyberhouse/typo3-doctrine-orm/Documentation/Usage.rst

         private $name;
     }

 All data types supported by Doctrine may be used.
-If the model contains a TCA declaration and can be edited via TCEforms in the TYPO3 backend, the annotation ``@ORM\Column(columnDefinition="")`` might be required to ensure a field configuration that is compatible with the FormEngine.
+If the model contains a TCA declaration and can be edited via TCEforms in the TYPO3 backend, the annotation ``@ORM\Column(columnDefinition="")`` might be useful to ensure a field configuration that is compatible with the FormEngine.

 Repositories
 ============